RyandTeague/react-task-management/README.md

 ## Deployment

-- The site was deployed using Code Institute's mock terminal for Heorku.
+- The site was deployed on Heorku.
 The steps to deploy are as follows
     - Create a new Heroku App
-    - Set the buildbacks to Python and NodeJS in that order
-    - Link the heroku app to a PostgreSQL database hosted on https://www.elephantsql.com
     - Link the heroku app to the repository
     - Click on Deploy

+- This frontend APP connects to a backend API.
+The steps to connect the two are as follows
+    - In the DRF settings, add code to allow different hosts depending on whether the backend is in development mode or not:
+    ```
+    if 'CLIENT_ORIGIN' in os.environ:
+    CORS_ALLOWED_ORIGINS = [
+        os.environ.get('CLIENT_ORIGIN')
+    ]

+    if 'CLIENT_ORIGIN_DEV' in os.environ:
+    extracted_url = re.match(
+        r'^.+-', os.environ.get('CLIENT_ORIGIN_DEV', ''), re.IGNORECASE
+    ).group(0)
+    CORS_ALLOWED_ORIGIN_REGEXES = [
+        rf"{extracted_url}(eu|us)\d+\w\.gitpod\.io$",
+    ]
+    ```
+    - Both of these code snippets get URLs that are in the config vars on Heroku for the deployed backend.
+    - When making Https requests to the backend use Axios and link to the deployed backend: https://task-backend.herokuapp.com/ .

 ## Credits

-- To complete this project I used Code Institute student template: [gitpod full template](https://github.com/Code-Institute-Org/python-essentials-template)

 - Bootstrap framework was used to help write the html and css in the templates.

+- images:
+    -

 ### Code